comonoidial/ILFL_on_CH/notes/abstractmachine.md

 ==> H[p->\x_m->L,
       q-> p y_n]    p   y_n^A : S
 ```
-Having to look deeper into stack is not ideal, however we will accept this minor problem for now.
+Having to look deeper into stack is not ideal, however we will accept this minor complication for now.

 All these changes combined yield the following abstract machine:
 ```